jakdot/parser_and_memory_additionalfiles/simple_examples/readme.md

 python3 run_parser_act.py

-If you want to test your own sentences, check example_sentence.csv.
+If you want to test your own sentences, check example_sentence.csv and put in your own sentence or sentences.
 You need to specify:

-position (=word position starting from 1), word, function (=POS a la the Penn Treebank), sentence (=sentence number, starting from 1), critical (=critical region)
+position (=word position starting from 1), word, function (=POS a la the Penn Treebank), sentence (=sentence number, starting from 1 and numbered consecutively), critical (=critical region)

 In the critical region you can manually specify what rules should be triggered on the word.
 See run_parser_act.py, lines 61-64, for details.